Ivan the Terrible (1945 film)

-Ivan the Terrible (Иван Грозный) is a two-part Soviet historical drama film, produced, written and directed by Sergei Eisenstein.
-The film chronicles the reign of 16th-century Russian tsar Ivan IV (Nikolay Cherkasov) and details his formation of the oprichnina and conflict with the boyars, particularly with his aunt (Serafima Birman) and cousin (Pavel Kadochnikov).
-Lyudmila Tselikovskaya plays Ivan's wife Anastasia, while members of the oprichnina are played by Mikhail Zharov, Amvrosy Buchma, and Mikhail Kuznetsov.
-The score was composed by Sergei Prokofiev.
+Ivan the Terrible (Иван Грозный) is a two-part Soviet historical drama film produced, written and directed by Sergei Eisenstein.
+The film chronicles the reign of 16th-century Russian Tsar Ivan IV (Nikolay Cherkasov) and details his formation of the oprichnina and conflict with the boyars (nobility), particularly with his aunt (Serafima Birman) and cousin (Pavel Kadochnikov).
+Lyudmila Tselikovskaya plays Ivan's wife Anastasia Romanovna, and Mikhail Zharov, Amvrosy Buchma and Mikhail Kuznetsov play members of the oprichnina.
+The musical score was composed by Sergei Prokofiev.

-Ivan the Terrible was commissioned on behalf of Soviet leader Joseph Stalin in January 1941.
-However, production was delayed by the German invasion and the subsequent Soviet entry into World War II in June.
-When principal photography eventually commenced in April 1943, the majority of the film was shot in Alma-Ata, while the color scenes were filmed in Moscow.
-Eisenstein had planned to finish both parts of the film by 1944, but production delays meant only Part I and partial principal photography of Part II was completed by 1944.
+The film was commissioned on behalf of Soviet leader Joseph Stalin in January 1941.
+In Russian historiography, Ivan had generally been portrayed negatively; the film was intended to depict the tsar in a positive light and to draw parallels between Ivan and Stalin.
+Production was delayed by the German invasion and the subsequent Soviet entry into World War II in June.
+Principal photography eventually commenced in April 1943; the film was shot partly in black and white and partly in color.
+Most of the production was shot in black and white in the city of Alma-Ata; the color scenes were filmed in Moscow.
+Eisenstein had planned to finish both parts of the film by 1944, but delays meant only Part I and partial principal photography of Part II was completed by 1944.
 Part I was released in 1945 and received a Stalin Prize.
-Part II was completed in 1946, but was banned by Soviet authorities that year and not released until 1958.
-Eisenstein intended for Ivan the Terrible to be a three-part film, and had begun filming for Part III, but abandoned production of Part III after the ban of Part II.
-Eisenstein died in 1948, leaving the film incomplete.
+Part II was completed in 1946, but was poorly received by Soviet authorities for its negative depiction of Ivan and banned that year; it was not released until 1958.
+Eisenstein intended Ivan the Terrible to be a three-part film, and had begun filming for Part III, but abandoned it after the ban of Part II.
+He died in 1948, leaving the project incomplete.

-Ivan the Terrible has had a polarized reception, being both harshly criticized and highly praised within the Soviet Union as well as internationally.
-Its visuals and scope have received praise, but the reception of other aspects such as the acting and plot has been more mixed.
-The film has sparked debate for its treatment of Stalinism, and has been the subject of academic study with regard to its portrayal of history, religion, gender, homoeroticism and power.
-Over the decades Ivan the Terrible has been re-evaluated as one of Eisenstein's most complex works, and has featured in lists of the greatest-ever films.
+Ivan the Terrible had a polarized reception, being both harshly criticized and highly praised within the Soviet Union as well as internationally.
+Its visuals and scope were praised, but other aspects such as the acting and plot had a more mixed reception.
+Over the decades, Ivan the Terrible has been re-evaluated as both one of Eisenstein's greatest works and one of the greatest films of the 20th century.
+It has also sparked debate for its treatment of Stalinism and depiction of Ivan as a Stalin-like figure, and has been the subject of academic study with regard to its portrayal of history, religion, gender, homoeroticism and power.